 Interview with Markus Schulz (Special)

-To coincide with the release of Markus Schulz's Dakota - Thoughts Become Things II album, we asked journalist Dani Dakova Dae to conducted an interview with him.
+To coincide with the release of Markus Schulz's Dakota - Thoughts Become Things II album, we asked journalist Dani Dakova Dae to conduct an interview with him.

 You have mentioned before that in your early days you could hear drum and bass producers, techno producers, and many others from the studio you worked in, and subsequently your music today displays influences from a myriad of musical backgrounds.
 How important is genre-blending to you when finding your distinctive sound?